Friday, December 31, 2010

 8:00 AM Meeting

 Early this morning there was a meeting at work to discuss some technical stuff.
-Everyone had to attend, so everyone trooped upstairs to the big cold room.
+Everyone had to attend, so everyone trooped upstairs to the big cold meeting room.
 Everyone was yawning or trying to stifle a yawn.
 I started randomly doodling a face, then realized it sort of looked like me as an old man.
 I kept it up surreptitiously throughout the meeting, finished just as the meeting came to a close.
 Co-worker Sandy, seated next to me, remarked that it reminded her of Gollum.
-Funny, because I've always thought Gollum and I do look rather alike.
+Funny, because I myself have always thought that Gollum and I were rather alike -- you know, the pale childish moonface on the big flat head, the awkward speech pattern, the skinny little bod and the moral ambiguity...
+O.K., I think that's enough^^.
 I just hope I'll still have this much hair when I'm 64.

 Sunday, October 31, 2010